lulzzz/Smart-Contracts/README.md

 -----------------------

-## Developer tools used
+## Gratitude

 This insurance model and its corresponding smart contracts are written in the Solidity programming language intended to be deployed on the Ethereum ecosystem.
 All the test code and deployment scripts are written in JavaScript.
-For the development of this solution the developer tools [Visual Studio Code](https://code.visualstudio.com/), Testrpc and [Truffle](http://truffleframework.com) were used (thank you guys for building these amazing tools - you are the true heroes!).
+For the development of this solution the developer tools [Visual Studio Code](https://code.visualstudio.com/), Testrpc and [Truffle](http://truffleframework.com) were used.
+Thank you to everyone involved in building these amazing tools - you are true heroes my books!).
 And of course, a huge thank you to the Core Devs for giving us Ethereum!

 -----------------------

 ## A note about this code base

 The source code of the function `dailyOvernightProcessing()` in the **pool contract** has been removed from this code base and will be made public at a later stage.
-The reasoning for this decision is that this model's applicability and resilience needs to be simulated for the different insurance sectors (health, property, life, indemnity, etc.) first so that the correct set of Initialisation Constants (all 26 of them - see contract `SetupI.sol` file) can be chosen wisely.
+The reasoning for this caution is that this model's applicability and resilience needs to be simulated for the different insurance sectors (health, property, life, indemnity, etc.) first so that the correct set of Initialization Constants (all 26 of them - see contract `SetupI.sol` file) can be chosen wisely.

 It is the perfect match of these configuration parameters and the model that will hopefully provide us with a fair, transparent and resilient insurance service.
-Given the nature the Blockchain ecosystem is in right now, I fear that this model could be 'applied' in a rush without having a solid understanding of an insurance use case (creating a significant risk of harming the entire p-to-p insurance ecosystem when one pool goes 'belly up').
+Given the state the Blockchain ecosystem is in right now, I fear that this model could be applied in a rush without having a solid understanding of an insurance use case (creating a significant risk of harming the entire p-to-p insurance ecosystem if one pool ends up going 'belly up').

 -----------------------